Free Trade Agreements

 Under the agreement, all agricultural, animal, industrial, and natural resource products from member states are exempt from duties and other charges when traded among member states.
-To qualify as a GCC national product, the value added in a GCC member state must not be less than 40 percent of the final value and produced in a factory with at least 51 percent local ownership and licensed by the respective Ministry of Finance and Industry.
+To qualify as a GCC national product, the value added in a GCC member state must not be less than 40 percent of the final value, and produced in a factory with at least 51 percent local ownership, unless 100 percent is owned by GCC nationals, and licensed by the respective Ministry of Finance and Industry.
 All intra-GCC shipments claiming this exemption must be accompanied by a duly authenticated certificate of origin.

 Oman has been a WTO member since 9 November 2000.